krange/backmvc/README.md

 Back-MVC acts as the glue to bind a Backbone.js application is a more traditional MVC framework.
 Back-MVC is an extension of a previous [JS-MVC experiment](https://github.com/krange/JS-MVC).
 Just like JS-MVC, Back-MVC is loosely based on [PureMVC](http://puremvc.org) and [Fabrication](http://code.google.com/p/fabrication/)

 Unit-tested through Jasmine.
+Own namespace (BackMVC).
+AMD support.
 Release version in Downloads.
-6kb minified!
+6kb minified.

 # Usage